rcsoccersim/rcsoccersim.github.io/docs/papers/robocup2024/index.md

 ### [HELIOS2024](./TDP_HELIOS2024.pdf)

-- HELIOS2024: Team Description Paper
+- 📄 **Title**: HELIOS2024: Team Description Paper
-- Hidehisa Akiyama, Tomoharu Nakashima, Kyo Hatakeyama, Takumi Fujikawa, and Akei Hishiki
+- ✍️ **Authors**: Hidehisa Akiyama, Tomoharu Nakashima, Kyo Hatakeyama, Takumi Fujikawa, and Akei Hishiki
-- This team description paper presents an overview of previous work and recent research topics of Team HELIOS2024.
+- 📜 **Abstract**: This team description paper presents an overview of previous work and recent research topics of Team HELIOS2024.
 This year, we en- hanced the online opponent formation identification, which our team had previously implemented.
 The primary contribution involves accelerating